1111darshan/1111darsh/documents/notes/kubernetes.md

 ### Master Process
 1. API server
     - cluster gateway
-    - acts as a gatekeeprt for aunthentication
+    - acts as a gatekeeper for aunthentication
 2. Scheduler
     - scheduler just decides on which Node new pod should be scheduled
     - where to put the Pod?